gookit/goutil/internal/comfunc/README.md

-# common func for internal use
+# Common func for internal use

 - don't depend on other external packages